yanricheng/subethasmtp/README.md

 ## Project Authors ##
 Ian McFarland contributed the first codebase to SubEtha Mail.
 Then, Jon Stevens and Jeff Schnitzer re-wrote most of Ian's code into what we have today.
 Edouard De Oliveira and Scott Hernandez have also made significant contributions.
+Dave Moten made changes as mentioned above.

 ## Support ##
 If you have any bug reports, questions or comments about this SubEtha SMTP fork, it's best that you use the GitHub issue tracker to get in touch.
 Please do not email the authors directly.

 ## Spec Compliance ##
 For now, we have just focused on implementing just the minimal required aspects of http://rfc.net/rfc2821.html#s4.5.1.
 We also return SMTP status responses that mimic what Postfix returns.

 Thanks to a contribution from [Mike Wildpaner](mailto:mikeREMOVETHISPART@wildpaner.com), we support the [StartTLS specification](http://rfc.net/rfc2487.html).